kdw9502/ngrinderwiki/LDAP-Configuration.md

-NGrinder supports LDAP.
+nGrinder supports LDAP.
 If LDAP configuration is enabled, users can be authenticated by LDAP.
 It can be used with LDAP servers like Active Directory or OpenLDAP.

 ## Configuration
-You can find LDAP related configurations in the `${NGRINDER_HOME}/system.conf`.
+You can find LDAP configuration in the `${NGRINDER_HOME}/system.conf`.
 > Any changes to the LDAP configuration will be affected on the fly.
 ```
 ######################################################################################